 74. Check out the Casino

-Did you know Seoul has a few casinos?
+Did you know Seoul has a few casinos, especially crypto gambling and online casinos?
 Gambling is not legal for Korean citizens so it’s for international guests only.
 We recommend checking out Walker Hill or Seven Luck casinos if gambling is your thing.

 75. Trick Eye Museum